 - Do not pull off any scabs.
 Scabs protect the fragile new tissue.

-How do I care for an open wound?
+What’s the best way to care for an open wound?

-• Increasing redness, swelling, tenderness or warmth around your wound
+- increasing redness, swelling, tenderness or warmth around your wound;

-• Temperature of 101˚ Fahrenheit or greater
+- temperature of 101˚ Fahrenheit or greater;

-• Red streaks going up the arm or leg
+- red streaks going up the arm or leg.

-Will I be given medicines?
+Will medicines be given too?

 Tylenol (acetaminophen) or Motrin/Advil (ibuprofen) may be helpful for pain.
 Sometimes a doctor will prescribe a stronger pain medicine.
 Antibiotics may also be ordered.